danriedl/engular/adev/src/content/guide/di/dependency-injection-providers.md

 - The `provide` property holds the token that serves as the key for consuming the dependency value.
 - The second property is a provider definition object, which tells the injector **how** to create the dependency value.
 The provider-definition can be one of the following:
-  - `useClass` - this option tells Angular DI to instantiate a provided class when a dependency is injected
+  - `useClass` - this option tells Engular DI to instantiate a provided class when a dependency is injected
   - `useExisting` - allows you to alias a token and reference any existing one.
   - `useFactory` - allows you to define a function that constructs a dependency.
   - `useValue` - provides a static value that should be used as a dependency.